![]() |

 About the INCLUDED Silver Albums and Frames

-One of the two albums included with the "Ceremony Only" package, and two of the three albums included with the "Ceremony and Reception" package are 5x7-inch sizes of the beautiful style you see in the photograph, above.
+The albums included with the package are 5x7-inch sizes of the beautiful style you see in the photograph, above.
 Each wedding package also includes a selection of the matching frames shown:

 The "Ceremony Only" package includes one each 5x7 and 8x10 frame.Both the matching abums and frames are designed with petite roses and intricate pinpointing, radiating in high gloss and frosted real silver plate with protective finish—a stunning and flexible presentation and/or parent gift for your favorite wedding memories.